 Dan Grossman is currently an Assistant Head at Channing in Highgate, in his fourth year as the Director of Science, Technology and Engineering.
 He is also the school’s Online Safety Officer and leads the school’s 4-18 whole school Digital Strategy.
-Dan has been attending the Curriculum & Standards Committee as an Observer for the last two years.
+Dan is Chair of the Curriculum & Standards Committee.
 He is married to Katie, and has two children at Sinai.

-Deborah Kester was appointed Foundation Governor in 2016 where she holds the following role; Chair of Staffing & Pay Committee.
-Professionally she has worked at active investment management firm, Man Group plc since 2004 where she is Global Head of Human Resources.
+Deborah Kester was appointed Foundation Governor in 2016 and was Chair of the Staffing & Pay Committee for several years.
+Professionally she heads up the HR function at Firefly Captial.
 Deborah holds a BSc (Hons) degree in Psychology and a MA in Human Resources Management.
 She has 3 children, Her older two are at secondary school but who attended Sinai.
 Her youngest son is currently in year 5 at Sinai.

-Mark Jacobs is a Foundation Governor at Sinai and has been a member of the Governing Board since May 2018.
+Mark Jacobs is Joint Vice Chair at Sinai and has been a member of the Governing Board since May 2018.
 Mark has two daughters currently at Sinai.
 He is a qualified solicitor and has been working as an in-house lawyer at an investment bank since 2014.
 Between 2007 and 2014 Mark worked as a solicitor at an international law firm based in the City of London.
 Mark previously served on the Board of Governors at a further education college and chaired its audit committee.

 Rosalind Goulden (Joint Vice Chair of Governors) joined the governing board of Sinai in September 2011as a United Synagogue Foundation Governor, shortly after her retirement as a headteacher of an independent Jewish Primary School.
 Having been a Jewish educator for many years, it was a natural move for her to chair the Jewish Studies committee, bringing her accumulated experience and enthusiasm for the Jewish educational provision to the school.
 In January 2014 Rosalind took over the chairing of the Curriculum Committee, reviewing the teaching and learning in all curriculum areas.
 She served as Chair of Governors, from December 2017 – September 2020.
 Rosalind is determined to ensure the children at Sinai have the best we can provide.
 She takes great pleasure from visiting the school and observing the good behaviour and focussed learning, knowing that this is a result of the broad and stimulating curriculum and dedicated and enthusiastic teaching provided throughout the school.
 She is the Governor responsible for both Safeguarding and Jewish Studies.

 Adam Goldman was appointed as a Foundation Governor in January 2022, is member of the JS Committee and became Chair of the Finance & Premises Committee in September 2023.
 He is a qualified chartered accountant working for a global sports data and technology business, having previously spent six years working in audit.
 Prior to this, he volunteered for many years with Norwood in their care homes as well as helping to fundraise as part of the Young Norwood Finance Committee.

 Local Authority Governor